Monoral: Members

 Anis, the band's lead singer, born on February 23, 1975, is a British musician who speaks Japanese, English, French, and Arabic.
 Born in London, England to a Japanese father and a Moroccan-French mother, and raised in France, Anis was first discovered by Tetsuya Komuro, with whom he released a debut single in 1994 under the name of Aniss.
 He used to be a fashion model, as well as a MTV show host.
 He also used to support some famous musicians performing on TV as a guitarist.
 He is often involved with the creation of TV commercial songs, singing backup for other famous musicians, writing English lyrics and helping other artists as an English supervisor.

 Ali, born in 1973, is a Japanese-American bassist and guitarist.
-Born and raised in Tokyo, Japan to an Iranian-American father and a Native Okinawan mother, he can speak both Japanese and English fluently.
+Born and raised in Tokyo, Japan, he can speak both Japanese and English fluently.
 He was a VJ on MTV Japan, where he eventually met Anis.
 Ali is also a professional radio DJ and hosts a show on InterFM as well.